InternetMaximalism/intmax-walletsdk/packages/intmax-walletsdk/README.md

 ## Note: EIP1193 Event Handling

-Due to its specificity, the Webmax protocol finds it difficult to transmit events.
+Due to its specificity, the INTMAX WalletSDK protocol finds it difficult to transmit events.
 Therefore, it is assumed that EIP1193 events will be resolved by the SDK on the dapp side.

 ## Use Cases

-Here are examples of using the Webmax protocol.
-However, the Webmax protocol is merely a communication standard, and various applications are possible.
+Here are examples of using the INTMAXWallet SDK protocol.
+However, this protocol is merely a communication standard, and various applications are possible.

 ### Connect with Web Wallet

-As the most orthodox usage, by integrating DappSDK from Webmax into a Dapp, it allows connection with web wallets compatible with Webmax.
+As the most orthodox usage, by integrating DappSDK into a Dapp, it allows connection with web wallets compatible with the protocol.
 This usage is identical to how protocols like WalletConnect are utilized.

-### Bookmarklet Wallet

-By using bookmarks to insert Webmax's DappSDK into a Dapp page, it enables the use of web wallets compatible with Webmax from the page's window.ethereum.
-This allows for a user experience similar to browser extension wallets like Metamask.
-However, there are issues such as some Dapps being unusable due to security policies like CSP, and the user experience of the bookmarklet itself being poor.

-### Webmax Wallet Launcher
+### INTMAX Wallet Launcher

 As mentioned, bookmarklet wallets have issues with user experience and security.
-However, these issues can be resolved by providing a launcher that manages web wallets compatible with Webmax as a browser extension.
+However, these issues can be resolved by providing a launcher that manages web wallets compatible with Protcol as a browser extension.
 With this extension, web wallets can be used with the same user experience as extension-based wallets, and security is assured at the same level.
 This use case is innovative for web wallets and is currently under development.